Chapter 2 : 1. The Unmanned Lighthouse

 She’d expected the proposal, yes.
 They’d picked out the ring earlier, discussed getting married a while before then, but he’d made the courtesy to still ask, just like in a muggle movie.
 It’d been sweet.
 Even if Hermione was sure most of that had been Ginny’s doing.

 Thinking on the proposal, Hermione figured that her own time stream and memories were not entwined with the now future.
-Otherwise she would have new memories, or cease to exist, or something that pointed to this not being the same; like suddenly remembering that Sirius disappeared before reappearing with Harry, or that he was caught somewhere else, or that there’d be a third person at Godric Hollow that night.
+Otherwise she would have new memories, or cease to exist, or something that pointed to this not being the same; like suddenly remembering that Sirius disappeared before reappearing with Harry, or that he was caught somewhere else, or that there’d been another person at Godric Hollow that night.

 But it didn’t.